magician11/spotify/README.md

 ### Setup your credentials file

 Create a file called `credentials.config`

-Goto the [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard/applications) and create an app.
+Go to the [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard/applications) and create an app.

 Then add the following lines to `credentials.config`